LSSTDESC/desc-data-portal/web/portal/templates/doc/cosmodc2.md

 ### Step 1: Download cosmoDC2 catalog files

 Follow [these instructions](download) to download "CosmoDC2 v1.1.4" data files.
-You can download the full data set and a subset of files.
+You can download the full data set or, if space is at a premium, a recommended subset of files.
 Note that the full catalog is partitioned into sky areas by healpixels and also by redshift ranges.
+The recommended

 ### Step 2: Prepare `GCRCatalogs`

-To help you access the cosmoDC2 data, the LSST DESC has developed the `GCRCatalogs` Pyhton package.
-While there are detailed instructions and tutorials available or linked from the [GitHub repository of `GCRCatalogs`](https://github.com/LSSTDESC/gcr-catalogs), they generally assume that the user is a DESC member and is running the code on NERSC.
-Nevertheless, some simple customization can enable you to use  `GCRCatalogs` to access cosmoDC2 on your local machine.

-Follow [these instructions](install_gcr) to install `GCRCatalogs`.
+See these instructions  [these instructions](install_gcr) to install and configure `GCRCatalogs`.

 ### Step 3: Load cosmoDC2 with GCRCatalogs